German ShepherdPublished: Last updated: by Kyle J. Larson

-Originating from the farm and sheep-dogs of the past, the German Shepherd gained popularity during World War I, gaining recognition for its courage, loyalty and intelligence.
-As a pet, this dog is great with children and other pups and does well with training.
-Just be sure he gets regular exercise and stimulation, and you’ll have the perfect pooch.
+Originating from the farm and sheep-dogs of the past, the German Shepherd gained popularity during World War I, gaining recognition for its courage, loyalty, and intelligence.
+As a pet, this dog is excellent with children and other pups and does well with training.
+Just be sure he gets regular exercise and stimulation, and you’ll have the perfect puppy.

 German Shepherd History

-The German Shepherd originates from a herding dog known as the continental shepherd dog in the 1800’s.
-This European shepherd eventually split into three breeds we know today as the Belgian Shepherd, German Shepherd and the Dutch Shepherd.
+The German Shepherd originates from a herding dog known as the continental shepherd dog in the 1800s.
+This European Shepherd eventually split into three breeds we know today as the Belgian Shepherd, German Shepherd, and Dutch Shepherd.

 The German Shepherd was bred as a working dog in Germany.
-It was used to herd sheep, as it was intelligent, fast and strong.
-As herding became a less popular trade, German Shepherds found a perfect career fit with police and military units around the world.
+It was used to herd sheep, as it was intelligent, fast, and strong.
+However, as herding became a less popular trade, German Shepherds found a perfect career fit with police and military units worldwide.

 German Shepherd Training & Temperament

 German Shepherds are very intelligent and trainable dogs.
 They do well with early socialization and training classes.
 As noted, this breed is often used for police and military dogs because of their excellent obedience and trainability.